 TIC and PIEs - what is the difference?

-TIC and PIE do have very many points in common, besides that middle letter 'I'.
+TIC and PIE do certainly have very many points in common, besides that useful middle letter 'I'.
 Both sprang from a growing recognition of the high levels of trauma in the population of those who found themselves homeless, and were 'informed' by that.
-Both advocated a recognition that many homelessness services were developing new ways of working, to meet these more complex needs.
+Both advocated for a recognition that many homelessness services were developing new ways of working, to meet these more complex needs.

-Common ground and later divergence
+Common ground and subsequent divergence

-In the earlier, 'PIEs 1' formulation of what makes for a PIE, there was a great deal of overlap between these two slightly ways of describing much the same responses in some of those more responsive and more creative services.
-Both set about recognising the same issues and responses arising in a wide range of services; and both responded to the need for a way of describing that made constructive links between all these different services and sectors.
-It is only with the up-dated 'PIEs 2' formulation that TIC and PIEs began to diverge more.
+In the earlier, 'PIEs 1' formulation of what makes for a PIE, there was a great deal of overlap between these two slightly ways of describing much the same responses, seen in some of those more responsive and more creative services.
+Both set about recognising the same issues arising in a wide range of services; and both responded to the need for a way of describing what was happening, in a way that made constructive links between all these different services and sectors.

-PIEs 2.0 has broadened the canvas, to encompass a far wider range of issues, including tackling the wider funding and cultural systems that inhibit development.
-(See: A single framework : HERE).
 But that inner core of TIC is still very much there, within the wider PIEs approach.
 In PIEs terms, trauma is simply taken to be the psychological model, from which all the other issues are to be derived.
 It's just that trauma is not the only psychology that we need.
 (See Trauma-Informed Care in summary, below

 Other psychology, and systems awareness